-Having heard horror stories about the French grading system, we were happily surprised to see that all three did great—which to me is an indication that children don't always take after their parents, or at least their dad.
+Having heard horror stories about the French grading system, we were happily surprised that all three did great—which to me is an indication that children don't always take after their parents, or at least their dad.
+The school used a letter grade scale established by the European Commission that is gaining popularity among some French primary schools and is similar to the one used in the United States.

-The only problem I've seen with the adaptation program is that because English is the main language for most kids, apart from practicing French à la Americaine they don't have many opportunities to use the language outside the classroom.
+The only problem I saw with the adaptation program is that because English was the main language for most kids, they didn't have many opportunities to use the language outside the classroom.

-They get an hour for lunch (and play time) and one short recess in the morning and another in the afternoon.
+They got an hour for lunch (and play time) and one short recess in the morning and another in the afternoon.
 They have lunch at the cantine (cafeteria), which is quite different from the cafeteria in their US school, where pretty much all they got was pizza, chicken nuggets, and other finger food.
 We decided to give it a try at least during the first trimester, and since it hasn’t been totally horrible for them we've called the experiment a success (though they might argue with us on that: the other day we heard Daniela say she doesn't like the cantine because they serve parent food, not kid food).

 All of them made good friends quickly, which is probably the key to their quick adaptation to the new school and environment and is likely why they've put up with this whole adventure.
 Since the school is right next to Parc Monceau, just about every day several families head over to the park.
 We look forward to more of those instant playdates once the temperature warms up a bit.